National Coalition for Arts Preparedness and Emergency Response

 Other initiatives now in progress include:

-- Research and planning for a new, model, statewide network of community-based art responders in California, in partnership with the San Diego Foundation and the California Arts Council.
+- Implementation of a new, model, statewide network of community-based art responders in California, in partnership with the San Diego Foundation and the California Arts Council.

 - Production of a primer for organizations, agencies, and community foundations on how to manage post-disaster arts relief efforts.